DivyamBanga/Mesh/README.md

 # Mesh
 Pair programming for AI.
-Your team's Claude Codes, talking to each other in real-time.
+Your team's Claude Code instances talking to each other in real-time.